-8. Roles and Responsibilities
+9. Roles and Responsibilities

-The Trust Director of SEND and Assistant Trust Director of SEND have a strategic overview of SEND across the Laurus Trust.
+The Trust Directors of Inclusion have a strategic overview of SEND across the Laurus Trust.
 Their role includes;

-- ✓ Working as part of the Trust's leadership team to determine the strategic development of SEND policy and provision - ✓ Responsibility for monitoring the implementation of the SEND Policy across each school/sixth form college in the Trust, to ensure that it is embedded - ✓ Being accountable for raising levels of achievement and rates of progress for student/pupils with SEND across all schools/sixth form colleges within the Trust - ✓ Working with relevant local authorities, external agencies and services to ensure that appropriate advice and provision is sought and provided to student/pupils with SEND across the Trust - ✓ Responsibility for the quality assurance of each Learning Support Team within each school/sixth form college in the Trust - ✓ Ensuring that appropriate training is in place to support all staff to develop their professional learning, skills and expertise in relation to SEND across the Trust - Directors will be qualified teachers and where they have not previously been a SENCO, will hold the National Award in Special Educational Needs Co-ordination.
+- ✓ Working as part of the Trust's leadership team to determine the strategic development of SEND policy and provision - ✓ Responsibility for monitoring the implementation of the SEND Policy across each school in the Trust, to ensure that it is embedded - ✓ Being accountable for raising levels of achievement and rates of progress for student/pupils with SEND across all schools within the Trust

+- ✓ Leading on strategic projects to develop the quality provision for students/pupils with SEND - ✓ Working with relevant local authorities, external agencies and services to ensure that appropriate advice and provision is sought and provided to student/pupils with SEND across the Trust - ✓ Responsibility for the quality assurance of each Learning Support Team within each school in the Trust - ✓ Ensuring that appropriate training is in place to support all staff to develop their professional learning, skills and expertise in relation to SEND across the Trust - ✓ Recruitment of SEND staffing in consultation with school senior leaders and SENCOs. - ✓ Trust Directors of Inclusion will be qualified teachers and where they have not previously been a SENCO, will hold the National Award in Special Educational Needs Co-ordination.